NadiaAB-source/Beyond-the-Threshold-Re-examining-the-Intelligence-Creativity-Relationship/README.md

 - Category Creativity
 - Teacher Rating

-is used in the revised manuscript to provide a complementary illustration of heterogeneity in the intelligence–creativity relationship.
+is used in the manuscript to provide a complementary illustration of heterogeneity in the intelligence–creativity relationship.

 The exploratory notebook also contains alternative profile specifications.
 These alternative solutions document the analytical development process and should not be interpreted as additional confirmatory findings.

-Accordingly, the profile analysis in the revised manuscript is treated primarily as a **descriptive person-centered analysis**, rather than as evidence that the sample contains four definitively established discrete student types.
+Accordingly, the profile analysis in the manuscript is treated primarily as a **descriptive person-centered analysis**, rather than as evidence that the sample contains four definitively established discrete student types.

 ---